 It is an exciting and invigorating time for the Kōtuitui Kāhui Ako in West Auckland.
 Both Across School leader and In School teacher roles have led to an increased level of collaborative practice between school leaders and teachers.
 There is an awareness that the quality of teacher collaboration positively influences teacher performance and student achievement.

 The central vision for the Kōtuitui Kāhui Ako is to create a powerful educational research and development network, focused on meeting local learning needs.
 As educators, we must always be curious and engaged in the puzzle of what works best for learning.
 Personal, professional, and collective responsibility for continuous improvement is essential to our work.

 Collaborating across the 12 schools in our community means a greater focus on the whole learning pathway of learners in our Kōtuitui community.
 It signals stronger bonds between educational contexts which will lead to greater long term support for our learners as they transition from one learning environment to the next.

-By the end of a busy first year, Kōtuitui collaboration has lead to the following outcomes:
+At the end of four years, Kōtuitui collaboration has led to the following outcomes:

 Being motivated by a sense of community is central to the success of building a strongly connected educational research network.
-The vision of Kotuitui is based on the desire to lift all learners’ achievement by sharing what is working in each context and growing effective pedagogy across schools.
-It is about creating a smooth transition for our learners from Year 1-13.
-“There are so many outstanding education practitioners in our community, so sharing our professional expertise across the nearly 7,500 young learners in our area enriches the whole community.
-This initiative has huge potential,” Morag Hutchinson commented.
+The vision of Kōtuitui is based on the desire to improve student outcomes by sharing what is working in each context.
+It is also about creating a smooth transition for our learners from early childhood to Year 13.
+It is clear that effective and focused collaboration between leaders, teachers and learners will reap many benefits for our broader community as a whole.

-It is very clear that our Kōtuitui Kāhui Ako is a fantastic opportunity to both grow and challenge all professionals to reflect more deeply on how we can lift the achievement of all learners.
+Kōtuitui Kāhui Ako continues to be a fantastic opportunity to both grow and challenge all professionals to reflect more deeply on how we can lift the achievement of all learners in our community.